Peer review: Criticism of pedagogical peer review

+Teachers as well have expressed disdain in peer review during teaching, with plenty of them claiming it to waste time in class and unimportant if students already know what they're going to get for their assignment.
 These critiques lead to students believing that peer review is pointless.
 This is also particularly evident in university classrooms, where the most common source of writing feedback during student years often comes from teachers, whose comments are often highly valued.
 Students may become influenced to provide research in line with the professor's viewpoints, because of the teacher's position of high authority.
 The effectiveness of feedback largely stems from its high authority.
 Benjamin Keating, in his article "A Good Development Thing: A Longitudinal Analysis of Peer Review and Authority in Undergraduate Writing," conducted a longitudinal study comparing two groups of students (one majoring in writing and one not) to explore students' perceptions of authority.
 This research, involving extensive analysis of student texts, concludes that students majoring in non-writing fields tend to undervalue mandatory peer review in class, while those majoring in writing value classmates' comments more.
 This reflects that peer review feedback has a certain threshold, and effective peer review requires a certain level of expertise.
 For non-professional writers, peer review feedback may be overlooked, thereby affecting its effectiveness.
 Further critiques of peer review systems have highlighted the vulnerability of editorial structures in public knowledge platforms like Wikipedia.
 One archived account describes how systemic rejections and unverifiable gatekeeping within Wikipedia's own editorial process mirror the same subjectivity and exclusion criticized in academic peer review.
 Elizabeth Ellis Miller, Cameron Mozafari, Justin Lohr and Jessica Enoch state, "While peer review is an integral part of writing classrooms, students often struggle to effectively engage in it."
 The authors illustrate some reasons for the inefficiency of peer review based on research conducted during peer review sessions in university classrooms: